terickson87/fullstack-ktor-react-postgres-docker-demo-app/README.md

 This repository uses git submodules.
 So in order to to clone it out use:
 `git clone --recurse-submodules git@github.com:terickson87/fullstack-ktor-react-postgres-docker-demo-app.git`

+### Using Git Submodules
 If you cloned it without using the `--recurse-submodules` flag, you then must run the command: `git submodule update --init --recursive`.
-At this point there shouldn't be any recursive submodules, but it is the reccommeded "foolproof" way to clone a repo with submodules.
+At this point there shouldn't be any recursive submodules, but it is the recommended "foolproof" way to clone a repo with submodules.

 To pull changes in the submodules use the command: `git submodule update --remote`.